Jkierem/effect-express-poc/README.md

 2. `Express.useEffect(path, Effect<R, E, RequestHandler>)`

 Takes an effect that creates an Express app or router and returns an effect that calls `use` with the result of the provided effect.
 This operator receives an effect that succeeds with a plain express request handler.
 Since a Router is the same as a Request Handler, we use this operator to bind a router to a path.

+3. `Express.useRouter(path, Effect<R, E, Router>)`

+This a more restricted version of `useEffect`.
+Although routers can be used with just `useEffect`, this alias is the recomended way to bind routers.
+If you need an unbound router, then you would need to use `useEffect`.

 ### The Request handlers